We use cookies

 ⚠️

-Then, push an event that uses the filter to determine whether or not to run.
+Then, push an event that uses the filter to determine whether to run.
 For instance, this run will be skipped, since the payload does not match the expression:

 But this one will be triggered since the payload does match the expression: